uwetom/media-production-worksheets/wk13-unity-ar-introduction/worksheet2.md

 ## Build and Test the Scene

-We can now build and test the scene again on our device.
+We can now build and test the scene on our device.

 - First, on your Android device delete the previous build buy holding down on it and dragging it to delete.
-- Go to **File > Build Settings** and add the current scene, untick the old template scene.
+- Go to **File > Build Settings** and add the current scene, untick any other scenes.
 - Check You **run device** is still connected and selected and press build and run.
 - Name the build something different than before.